-24.09.1996 11:36 We presented an approach to online diagnosis of students' knowledge which is aimed at meeting the following requirements:
+We presented an approach to online diagnosis of students' knowledge states which is aimed at meeting the following requirements:

-- to be based on a theoretical framework on problem solving and learning, - to be computationally effective and empirically valid, - to support adaptive help generation.
+· to be based on a theoretical problem solving and learning framework, it.

+- to be computationally effective and empirically valid, - to support adaptive help generation.

-We will now discuss how far the IM meets these requirements and how we plan to improve it.
+We will now discuss how far the IM meets these requirements and how we plan to improve

-Foundation on a theoretical framework.
+- Foundation on a theoretical framework.
 In section 7 we showed how in our view the IM is related to the ISP-DL Theory.
 We tried to motivate the features of the IM by the theory.
 But still many aspects of the theory remain uncovered by the IM.
-Two of them are:

-- Generalization of knowledge.
+Two of them are: - Generalization of knowledge.
 Our observations from single-subject sessions with ABSYNT indicated use of previous solutions and positive transfer especially for recursive tasks.
 Thus composites in the IM should be generalized.
-Generalization of composites may be viewed as another way of knowledge optimization (e.g., Anderson, 1983; Wolff, 1987) in response to the successful utilization of knowledge (Figure 1).
+Generalization of composites may be viewed as another way of knowledge optimization (eg.[1, 65]) in response to the successful utilization of knowledge (Figure 1).
 Additionally, generalized knowledge should also result from analogizing as an alternative to synthesizing a plan (Figure 3). - Synthesizing a plan.
 Currently the IM takes only account of the implementation level, but there is no representation of planning knowledge within the IM.